Research and Development (R&D) Tax Credit

 What are qualifying R&D activities?

-To qualify for the R&D Tax Credit, a company must carry out research and development activities that meet the following conditions.
-The research and development activity must:
+To qualify for the R&D Tax Credit, a company’s research and development activities must:

 - involve systemic, investigative or experimental activities